Harsh-0214/CC-Milestone-2/README.md

 * What's the different of Source and Sink connectors?
 * What's the applications of the connectors?

-## Design:
+## Design
-We will contine using the same dataset used in the first milestone.
-However, we will use the Whole dataset, not only the CSV file.
-The dataset:
-* can be accessed from  [https://github.com/GeorgeDaoud3/SOFE4630U-Design](https://github.com/GeorgeDaoud3/SOFE4630U-Design)
-* contains a folder, **Dataset_Occluded_Pedestrian**, of images
-* contains the **Labels.csv** file, you used in the first milestone.

-You needed to
-* create two topics one for the records of the CSV file and the other for the images.
-* Deploy a MySQL server and create an empty table within it to accomidate the records of the CSV file.
-* Create an application integration to automatically store the records published in the topic into the MySQL database.
-* Use the same script, we written in the first milestone to publish the messages into the topic.
-* Deploy a Redis server to store the images.
-* Create an application integration to automatically store the images published in the other topic into the Redis datastorage.
-* Write a python script that will publish the images to the topic.
-The script should
-   * Read search for all the images in the folder.
-   * For each image
-      * Read the image.
-      * Serialize it.
-      * Publish the message into the topic using the image name as the message key and the serialized image as the message value.
+In the previous milestone, you have sent the smart meter readings to Google Pub/Sub.
+It's needed to add a Dataflow job to preprocess the smart meter measurements.
+The job consists of the following stages
+1. **Read from PubSub**: read the measurement reading .
+2. **Filter**: Eliminate records with missing measurements (containing None).
+3. **Convert**:  convert  the  pressure  from  kPa  to  psi  and  the  temperature  from  Celsius  to  Fahrenheit using the following equations

+    𝑃(𝑝𝑠𝑖) = 𝑃(𝑘𝑃𝑎)/6.895

+    𝑇(𝐹) = 𝑇(𝐶)∗1.8+32
+4. **Write to PubSub**: send the measurement back to another topic

-# Deliverables
+## Deliverables
-1. A GitHub link to the scripts used in the Design part.
-2. A report that includes the discussion and the design parts.
+1. A report that includes the discription of the second wordcount example (**wordcount2.py**) and the pipeline you used in the Design section.
+It should have snapshots of the job and results of the four examples (wordcount and mnist) as well as the design part.
-3. An audible video of about 5 minutes showing the configuration, execution and outputs of the MySQL sink connector, and Redis Connectors.
+2. An audible video of about 4 minutes showing the created job and the results of the four examples (wordcount and mnist).
-4. An audible video of about 5 minutes showing the design part.
-The video should include proofs of the successful integration of the Cloud Pub/Sub with the connectors.
+3. Another audible video of about 3 minutes showing the design part.

-Put the GitHub link and video links inside your report, and submit the report.